Aleksandra Golovkina-Dolinskė: 2023–24 season

-Dolinskė began her season by participating in the 2023 Nepela Memorial, where she finished in eleventh place.
+Golovkina-Dolinskė began her season by participating in the 2023 Nepela Memorial, where she finished in eleventh place.
 A few weeks later, she won the Tayside Trophy with a score of 151.23.
 Later in the same month, she placed second at the Swiss Ice Skating Open 2023.

-At the Warsaw Cup 2023 in Poland, Dolinskė set a new overall personal best of 158.67, as well as a new personal best in the free skate.
+At the Warsaw Cup 2023 in Poland, Golovkina-Dolinskė set a new overall personal best of 158.67, as well as a new personal best in the free skate.
 In early December, she competed at the Edusport Trophy, scoring a total of 158.50 points and winning the bronze medal.
-In the same month, just before Christmas, Dolinskė competed in the Lithuanian Figure Skating Championship, finishing in second place behind Meda Variakojyte.
-However, as Dolinskė had the better overall results, she was still chosen to represent Lithuania at the 2024 European Figure Skating Championships.
+In the same month, just before Christmas, Golovkina-Dolinskė competed in the Lithuanian Figure Skating Championship, finishing in second place behind Meda Variakojyte.
+However, as Golovkina-Dolinskė had the better overall results, she was still chosen to represent Lithuania at the 2024 European Figure Skating Championships.
 This was the first time in her senior career that she did not win a gold medal at the national championships.

-At the beginning of 2024, Dolinskė took part in the European Figure Skating Championships, which were held in her home country, Lithuania, in the city of Kaunas.
+At the beginning of 2024, Golovkina-Dolinskė took part in the European Figure Skating Championships, which were held in her home country, Lithuania, in the city of Kaunas.
 Despite a leg injury limiting her on-ice training time and a fall on her second jump, she qualified for the free program in fourteenth place and set a new personal best for the short program.
 In the free program, she finished sixteenth and was also sixteenth overall in the competition.

 2024–25 season

-Dolinskė sustained a knee injury at the beginning of the season and did not compete until late November at the 2024 CS Warsaw Cup, where she finished in eighteenth place.
+Golovkina-Dolinskė sustained a knee injury at the beginning of the season; it took several weeks to receive the correct diagnosis of a dislocated kneecap.
+She did not compete until late November at the 2024 CS Warsaw Cup, where she finished in eighteenth place.
+However, she said she was happy simply to return to skating at all, as after her injury, she was not sure if she would be able to do so.
 She then went on to place sixth at the 2024 EduSport Trophy the following month.

-Dolinskė opted to skip the rest of the season to focus on recovering from her injury.
+Golovkina-Dolinskė opted to skip the rest of the season to focus on recovering from her injury.
 Due to prolonged rehabilitation, a good portion of her funding was cut.
 In February, she started a GoFundMe account to help pay for future training.